otrack/cloud-computing-infrastructures/setup/README.md

 	mkdir -p $HOME/.kube
 	scp -i pirate@laperouse.local:/home/pirate/admin.conf $HOME/.kube/config

-It remains to create a network fabric to interconnect containers.
-To this end, we use [flannel](https://github.com/coreos/flannel) which offer a support for ARM CPUs (as required by Raspberry Pi).
-An appropriate configuration file is [available](https://github.com/otrack/cloud-computing-hands-on/tree/master/setup/kube-flannel.yaml) in the directory of this practical.

 	kubectl config set-context kubernetes

+It remains to create a network fabric to interconnect the nodes.
+To this end, we use [flannel](https://github.com/coreos/flannel) that offers a support for ARM (the CPU type of a Raspberry Pi).

-	kubectl create -f kube-flannel.yml
+	kubectl create -f kube-flannel.yaml

 After a minute, check that the nodes are ready by typing `ubectl get nodes`.
 You should observe something of that form.